wiejie/Sharebooks/Python/Python-prj/kafka-util/README.md

-# kafka-util.py #
+# kafka-util.py script #

 This kafka-util.py script that can be executed on OS command line or be set up run automatically.
-It will do installation, configuration for multiple zookeeper and multiple kafka in one nod or multiple node.
-It supports on Linux or Window kafka environment.
+It will do installation, configuration for multiple zookeeper and multiple kafka in one node or multiple node.
+It supports run on Linux or Window kafka environment.

-# How display usage help of the script #
+# How to display usage help menu of the script #
 From command line type python kafka-util.py -h and return key.

 ~~~
 Example:
 > python kafka-util.py -h
+or
+> python kafka-util.py --help

 Usage: kafka-util.py -h
        kafka-util.py -I -s sourceTarFile -d untarTargetDirectory